djgroen/FabSim3/docs/advanced_topics.md

 * Configuration information is stored in subdirectories of either `config` or `FabSim3/plugins/<module_name>/configs` (to be implemented).
 * One directory should be created for each individual simulation problem type.
 * Typically, input file names are standardized using default names, to reduce the number of user-specified arguments on the command line (e.g., `config.xml` for `HemeLB`).
-* Examples for LAMMPS are provided in the base installation of FabSim3.
+* Examples of LAMMPS are provided in the base installation of FabSim3.

 ### FabSim variables
 FabSim variables are represented in three different ways: